parimalp/FPGA-Design-Flow-using-Vivado/lab5.md

 In this design we will use board’s USB-UART which is controlled by the Zynq’s ARM Cortex-A9 processor.
 Our PL design needs access to this USB-UART.
 So first thing we will do is to create a Processing System design which will put the USB-UART connections in a simple GPIO-style and make it available to the PL section.

 The provided design places the UART (RX) pin of the PS (Processing System) on the Cortex-A9 in a simple GPIO mode to allow the UART to be connected (passed through) to the Programmable Logic.
 The processor samples the RX signal and sends it to the EMIO channel 0 which is connected to Rx input of the HDL module provided in the Static directory.
-This is done through a software application provided in the lab5.sdk folder hierarchy.
+This is done through a software application which has been built on the booting image located in **{SOURCES}/pynq-z2/BOOT.BIN**

 **For Boolean:**